EXTENSIONS

 - Quick Start - Maven and Gradle setup

-- Java DSL - Modern Java-based simulations
+- Java DSL - Simulation example

 - karateProtocol() - URL pattern configuration